Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bengals stats and trends

-- Cincinnati has played 16 games, with nine wins against the spread.
+- In Cincinnati's 16 games this season, it has nine wins against the spread.

-- This season, the Bengals won ATS in their only game as an underdog of 6 points or more.
+- The Bengals have been underdogs by 6 points or more once this year and covered the spread.

-- Cincinnati's games this season have gone over the total in eight out of 16 opportunities (50%).
+- Cincinnati's games this season have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).

-- When Cincinnati puts up more than 22.2 points, it is 8-3 against the spread and 9-2 overall.
+- Cincinnati is 8-3 against the spread and 9-2 overall in games when it scores more than 22.2 points.

-- In games that Cincinnati churns out over 319.6 yards, the team is 6-5 against the spread and 7-4 overall.
+- In games that Cincinnati amasses more than 319.6 yards, the team is 6-5 against the spread and 7-4 overall.

-- The Bengals have turned the ball over two more times (21 total) than the Browns have forced a turnover (19) this season.
+- This season the Bengals have turned the ball over 21 times, two more than the Browns' takeaways (19).

 Home and road insights

-- Cleveland is 3-5 against the spread, and 5-3 overall, at home this year.
+- Cleveland is 3-5 against the spread, and 5-3 overall, at home this season.

-- The Browns have one win ATS (1-2) as 6-point favorites or greater at home.
+- At home, as 6-point favorites or more, the Browns have one win ATS (1-2).

-- In eight home games this year, Cleveland has gone over the total three times.
+- In three of eight home games this season, Cleveland has hit the over.

 - The average point total in Browns home games this season is 44.1 points, 6.6 more than this outing's over/under (37.5).